hinali/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).It allows users to shorten long URLs into easy-to-share, short URLs.
+Users can also manage their shortened URLs by registering and logging into the system.

 ## Final Product